Apsod/waluigi/Readme.md

 It does not have luigis commandline functionality.
 - Waluigi only implements a small subset of luigi functionality.

+As such it relies on an external *executor* to do the heavy lifting in terms of compute functionality.

 ## Tasks: `waluigi.task`

 Tasks are the things we wish to run.
 They are defined by the tasks they `require`,